When Bigger is Worse: A Practitioner's Guide to Model Selection Under Data Scarcity: Abstract

 \section{Abstract}

-Scaling laws assume larger models trained on more data consistently outperform smaller ones --- an assumption that drives model selection in computer vision but remains untested in resource-constrained Earth observation (EO).
-We conduct a systematic efficiency analysis across three scaling dimensions: model size, dataset size, and input resolution, on rooftop PV detection in Madagascar.
-Optimizing for \textit{model efficiency} (mAP$_{50}$ per unit of model size), we find a consistent efficiency inversion: YOLO11N achieves both the highest efficiency ($24\times$ higher than YOLO11X) and the highest absolute mAP$_{50}$ (0.617).
-Resolution is the dominant resource allocation lever ($+$120\% efficiency gain), while additional data yields negligible returns at low resolution.
-These findings are robust to the deployment objective: small high-resolution configurations are Pareto-dominant across all 44 setups in the joint accuracy--throughput space, leaving no tradeoff to resolve.
-In data-scarce EO, bigger is not just unnecessary: it can be worse.
+{Scaling laws assume larger models trained on more data consistently outperform smaller ones — an assumption that drives model selection in computer vision but remains untested in resource-constrained Earth observation (EO).
+We conduct a systematic efficiency analysis across three scaling dimensions: model size, dataset size, and input resolution, on rooftop photovoltaic (PV) detection in Madagascar, yielding 180 training runs across 60 configurations.
+Optimizing for \textit{model efficiency} (mAP$_{50}$ per unit of model size), we find a consistent efficiency inversion: YOLO11N achieves the highest efficiency ($22\times$ higher than YOLO11X) with no accuracy penalty: it reaches the second highest absolute mAP$_{50}$ (0.459), outperforming all models except YOLO11S by a margin smaller than run-to-run variance, directly contradicting the scaling prior.
+Resolution is the dominant resource allocation lever: moving from 416\,px to 1280\,px at 10\% of the data matches the efficiency gain of collecting the full dataset at low resolution.
+These findings are robust to the deployment objective: small high-resolution configurations are Pareto-dominant across all 60 experimental setups in the joint accuracy--throughput space, leaving no tradeoff to resolve.
+In data-scarce EO, the scaling prior does not just fail: it inverts.}